Cyprus Pink Slip: Temporary Residence Permit Guide

 The applicants' family members (spouse and children under 18) can obtain the same Cyprus residence permit as dependents.

 Applicants must show sufficient annual foreign income (at least €24,000) to cover living expenses in Cyprus to be eligible to apply for a temporary residence permit.
-The application is submitted to the Immigration Unit in the city where they reside in Cyprus, and then the Migration Department examines the applications.
+The application is submitted in the district where they live in Cyprus, and the Migration Department examines it.

 Pink Slip, Pink Card and TRC card are three names for the same document: the plastic Cyprus Temporary Residence Card issued to non-EU nationals.
 The original paper slip was pink, hence "Pink Slip" and "Pink Card".